Loading...

 How to consume bananas, flaxseed seeds without glucose spikes

-Consume bananas and flaxseeds with a good source of protein, such as Greek yogurt, cottage cheese, or a handful of almonds.
-This combination can help slow down the absorption of sugar into the bloodstream.
+Include a source of protein in your meal, such as Greek yogurt or a handful of nuts, to help slow down the absorption of sugars and stabilize blood sugar levels.

 Stay Hydrated